ict-bigdatalab/awesome-pretrained-models-for-information-retrieval/README.md

 # awesome-pretrained-models-for-information-retrieval

-> A curated list of awesome papers related to pre-trained models for information retrieval (a.k.a., **pretraining for IR**).
+> A curated list of awesome papers related to pre-trained models for information retrieval (a.k.a., **pre-training for IR**).
 If there are any papers I missed, please let me know!
-And any feedback and contribution are welcome!
+And any feedback and contributions are welcome!

-## Pretraining for IR
+## Pre-training for IR

 - [Survey Papers](#survey-papers)
 - [Phase 1: First-stage Retrieval](#first-stage-retrieval)